tjmckinley/MetaWards/doc/source/install.rst

     metawards --version

-This should print out some version information about MetaWards.
+This should print out some version information about MetaWards, including whether or not it found MetaWardsData.

 If this doesn't work, then it is possible that the directory into which `metawards` has been placed is not in your PATH (this is quite